torbenstaud/torbenstaud.github.io/_publications/phd_thesis.md

 title: 'PhD Thesis: On the Sliding Block Maxima Method in Extreme Value Statistics'
 collection: publications
 permalink: /publication/phd_thesis
-excerpt: 'In this thesis novel results on the sliding block maxima method are presented.'
+excerpt: 'In this thesis novel results on both the sliding and disjoint block maxima method are presented.'
 date: '2024-11-25'
 venue: 'Ruhr-University Bochum'
 citation: 'Staud, T. (2025). &quot On the Sliding Block Maxima Method in Extreme Value Statistics &quot;'